ddunwoody/scapi/README.md

 for a prebuilt version of the current documentation.
 Otherwise build them yourself from the sphinx sources in the docs folder.

+We also added the javadoc reference under docs/javadoc/ directory.

 More information about SCAPI and the motivation behind it appears in this [paper](http://crypto.biu.ac.il/scapi/scapi.pdf).

 What if I need help?